magi8101/aria/CONTRIBUTING.md

 # Contributing to Aria

 Thank you for your interest in contributing to Aria!
-We welcome contributions from the community.
+We welcome contributions from developers of all skill levels - whether you're a compiler expert or learning systems programming, there's a place for you here.

 ## Licensing